Taking a Drive on the Top-of-the-World Highway

 We were there just in time.

-Driving the Top of the World Highway
+Driving the Top-of-the-World Highway

 It is often referred to as a scenic Alaskan drive, but the vast majority of it resides in Yukon.
 After driving just over 100 km, which took us a couple of hours (there were MANY photo stops), we arrived at the Alaska border and earned our way through after a few short questions.
-And for our shiny new Canadian passports, a moose stamp to mark our passage through Poker Creek, the northernmost border crossing in North America.
+And for our shiny new Canadian passports, we received a moose stamp to mark our passage through Poker Creek, the northern-most border crossing in North America.

 For the first few kilometres (our inaugural visits to Alaska), we were treated with a smooth highway, causing us to declare the USA’s superiority in northern tourist relations.
 Eh, it was short-lived, and we were cursing it just a few minutes later when the windy road became rougher than what we had encountered in Yukon.
 Smaller shoulders also left us with less room for photo stops, and ominous clouds had begun to appear anyway, so we hurried through this portion until we arrived at the famed town of Chicken.

-With a stop in Chicken, Alaska
+Making a stop in Chicken, Alaska

-Officially, the “Top of the World Highway” ends before Chicken, but barring an immediate u-turn back to Dawson City, the only way to get back into Yukon is to continue on for almost another 300 kilometres until the Alcan Border.
+Officially, the “Top of the World Highway” ends before Chicken, but barring an immediate U-turn back to Dawson City, the only way to get back into Yukon is to continue on for almost another 300 kilometres until the Alcan Border.

 So we soldiered on.
 And, we had to check out Chicken (for obvious reasons).